PIMS Employees Protest Continues - UrduPoint

 PIMS Employees Protest Continues

-The medical and non-medical staff of Pakistan Institute of Medical Sciences (PIMS) on Wednesday continued their protest in favour of their demands
+The medical and non-medical staff of Pakistan Institute of Medical Sciences (PIMS) on Thursday continued their protest for their demands

-ISLAMABAD, Dec 2 (UrduPoint / Pakistan Point News - 2nd Dec, 2020 ) :The medical and non-medical staff of Pakistan Institute of Medical Sciences (PIMS) on Wednesday continued their protest in favour of their demands.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd Dec, 2020 ) :The medical and non-medical staff of Pakistan Institute of Medical Sciences (PIMS) on Thursday continued their protest for their demands.

 Addressing the protesters, speakers said that if their demands are not approved by the competent authorities then there will be complete strike in the hospital.